imageio/imageio/docs/examples.rst

 Imageio usage examples
 ======================

-Some of these examples use Visvis to visualize the image data.
-This should soon be replaced with Vispy.
-One can also use Matplotlib to show the images.
+Some of these examples use Visvis to visualize the image data, but one can also use Matplotlib to show the images.

-Imageio provides a range of :doc:`example images <standardimages>`, which are automatically downloaded if not already present on your system.
+Imageio provides a range of :doc:`example images <standardimages>`, which can be used by using a URI like ``'imageio:chelsea.png'``.
+The images are automatically downloaded if not already present on your system.
 Therefore most examples below should just work.